-This new Amendment Bill owes its existence to certain provisions of The Code of Criminal Procedure (Amendment) Act, 2008 which were vehemently opposed by lawyers in India.
+This new Amendment Bill owes its existence to certain provisions of The Code of Criminal Procedure (Amendment) Act, 2008.

 As enumerated earlier, except for Sections 5, 6 and 21(b), the CrPC Amendment Act 2008 had come into force on 31st December, 2009.
 There are media reports which claim that lawyers feared suffering loss of business since there wouldn’t be many cases seeking bail if power of police to make arrests was curtailed.

 A reading of the Statement of Objects and Reasons for the new Bill (Code of Criminal Procedure Amendment Bill, 2010) lends clarity to the process followed by government when it faced opposition to the CrPC Amendment Act, 2008 :